Scholarly Record: Early Learning Sports Development

 Kayden, B.J.
 (2025) · Academia.edu

 Addresses the central tension in early learning sports: how to connect young children to athletic development systems while protecting them from the harms those systems routinely produce.
-Establishes the Four Dimensions framework — Developmental Interconnection, Cultural Protection, Flow Optimization, and Family Systems Integration — as simultaneous, non-negotiable design requirements.
+Establishes the Four Dimensions framework — Developmental Interconnection, Cultural Protection, Flow Optimization, and Parent Integration — as simultaneous, non-negotiable design requirements.

 FIELD-LEVEL CRITIQUE